How To Get An Uncontested Divorce in Ontario?

 3. File the Application

 Submit your application and forms to the court either online or in person at your local courthouse along with a filing fee.
-It’ll cost you around $447 + taxes for filing in Ontario.
-You may be able to apply for a fee waiver if you’re unable to afford it.
+Court filing fees are paid in two stages and total approximately $669, subject to change.
+Fee waivers may be available.

 4. Serve Your Spouse